oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/RestructuringOutDirectory.md

 CD3 Automation Toolkit generates all the output terraform files in a single region directory.
 So all OCI components like - network, instances, LBaaS, Databases etc are maintained in a single tfstate file.
 This may not be a viable option for customers having huge infrastructure.

-This document explains about one such use case.
+This document lays out how to organise separate TF files for each of the resources.

 ### Background: